luisxciv/vertex-datapull/README.md

 # vertex-datapull

-#Summary
-I have a mysql table which holds information about user's travelling routes.
+the score table holds information about users travelling routes.
 A route is sent in an array to the server every time the device is unlocked and the coordinate pairs are picked up individually by the device every 3 minutes(while locked)